Muhyd33n/Formula1RacingProject/README.md

 ## Project Overview
 In this project, I'm learning Data engineering Lifecycle which Data generation, Storage, Ingestion, Transformation and Serving.
 Here are the main components and steps I've undertaken:

-Data Ingestion: I've integrated an External API, specifically the ErgastAPI, to pull Formula 1 race data.
-This data is ingested into Azure Data Lake Storage using Azure Data Factory pipelines.
+Data Ingestion:Currently the dataset is ingested manually into the datalake object storage.
+Later, I will be  integrating an External API, specifically the ErgastAPI, to pull Formula 1 race data.
+This data is will be ingested into Azure Data Lake Storage using Azure Data Factory pipelines.

 Data Transformation: Raw race data is transformed into a structured format suitable for analysis.
 I've employed data cleansing techniques and performed enrichment to enhance its quality.

 Presentation Layer: The transformed data is organized in a way that simplifies access and analysis, providing a solid foundation for insights generation.

-Interactive Dashboards: I  created interactive and visually appealing dashboards using Power BI, allowing users to intuitively explore the analyzed data.
+Interactive Dashboards: I  will create an interactive and visually appealing dashboards using Power BI, allowing users to intuitively explore the analyzed data.

 Data Lakehouse Architecture with Delta Lake: I will be  exploring the emerging data lakehouse architecture and implementing it using Delta Lake.